-FIVE Titles Now with More to Come This Year!
-(Lord willing!)
+FIVE Titles Now with More to Come!
+(As the Lord Enables!)

 I do a lot of writing:

 - More than 200 articles and essays at this website, and

 - at least 400 daily devotions at PathofLifeDevotions.com.